 J3 Preferred Stock.
-Of the Merger Consideration, each share of J3 Preferred Stock issued and outstanding as of immediately prior to the Effective Time (other than any Dissenting Shares) will be entitled to receive, prior to payment of any Merger Consideration to holders of J3 Common Stock, cash and shares of Gartner Common Stock together having a Fair Market Value equal to (x) \$30.8025 plus

-(y) an amount equal to the product of (A) \$27.38 multiplied by (B) one and one twenty-fourths of one percent (1 1/24%) multiplied by (C) the number of whole calendar months (and not any portion thereof) that will have elapsed between January 31, 1995 and the Effective Time; provided, however, that in no event may the amount exceed \$41.07 per such share.
-Accordingly, for each calendar month that elapses prior to the Effective Time, based upon the Assumptions, the holders of J3 Preferred Stock will be entitled to an additional preference of approximately \$0.29 per share which would reduce the Merger Consideration available for distribution to holders of J3 Common Stock by approximately \$0.11 per share.
-As described more fully below (and based upon the Assumptions described below), holders of J3 Preferred Stock would receive Merger Consideration having an aggregate value of \$35.65 per share if the Effective Time occurs in July 1996 (\$35.94 per share if the Effective Time occurs in August 1996).
+Of the Merger Consideration, each share of J3 Preferred Stock issued and outstanding as of immediately prior to the Effective Time (other than any Dissenting Shares) will be entitled to receive cash and shares of Gartner Common Stock together having a Fair Market Value equal to (x) \$30.8025 plus (y) an amount equal to the product of (A) \$27.38 multiplied by (B) one and one twenty-fourths of one percent (1 1/24%) multiplied by (C) the number of whole calendar months (and not any portion thereof) that will have elapsed between January 31, 1995 and the Effective Time; provided, however, that in no event may the amount exceed \$41.07 per such share.
 The consideration to be paid in respect of J3 Preferred Stock will not be subject to the escrow provisions of the Merger Agreement described under the section entitled "Terms of the Merger -- Indemnification by J3 and Escrow of Merger Consideration" below.
 J3 Common Stock.
 Of the Merger Consideration, each share of J3 Common Stock issued and outstanding as of immediately prior to the Effective Time (other than Dissenting Shares) will be entitled to receive a portion equal to the quotient obtained by dividing (i) the difference between (A) the Merger Consideration and (B) the portion of the Merger Consideration payable in respect of shares of J3 Preferred Stock (the "Preferred Merger Consideration"), by (ii) the aggregate number of shares of J3 Common Stock issued and outstanding immediately prior to the Effective Time (assuming, for the purposes of this calculation that all J3 Warrants and J3 Options are terminated and the maximum number of Net Issuance Shares is deemed outstanding).
 This amount per share (expressed as a dollar amount) of J3 Common Stock is sometimes hereinafter referred to as the "Common Exchange Ratio."
 The consideration to be paid in respect of J3 Common Stock will be subject to the escrow provisions of the Merger Agreement described under the section entitled "Terms of the Merger -- Indemnification by J3 and Escrow of Merger Consideration" below.
-As described more fully below, and based upon the Assumptions described below, holders of J3 Common Stock are expected to receive Merger Consideration having an aggregate value ranging from \$30.88 to \$37.63 per share of J3 Common Stock.

 J3 Warrants and J3 Options.
 By virtue of the Merger, all outstanding J3 Warrants and J3 Options will be treated, at the election of the holders of J3 Warrants and J3 Options, in one of the following two ways.
 If the holder of a J3 Warrant or J3 Option elects to deliver a Termination Consent to Gartner prior to the Closing Date and receive a portion of the Merger Consideration in respect of each Net Issuance Share of such J3 Warrant or J3 Option, such holder would be entitled to receive, by virtue of such holdings and the Merger, an amount of Merger Consideration equal to the product of the Common Exchange Ratio multiplied by the number of Net Issuance Shares of such J3 Warrant or J3 Option.
-The consideration to be paid in respect of J3 Warrants and J3 Options will be subject to the escrow provisions of the Merger Agreement described under the section entitled "Terms of the Merger -- Indemnification by J3 and Escrow of Merger Consideration" below.
+The consideration to be paid in respect of J3 Warrants and J3 Options will be subject to the escrow provisions of the Merger -- Indemnification by J3 and Escrow of Merger Consideration" below.